Rotations

 The first year of post-graduate training begins with orientation to the residency program and the participating institutions.
 Orientation includes Advanced Trauma Life Support (ATLS) and Advanced Cardiac Life Support (ACLS), simulation boot camp for minor procedures and surgical boot camp.
 The first year of post-graduate training consists of approximately month-long rotations in Surgery (six months) at Hartford Hospital, Saint Francis Hospital, and Connecticut Children's and Otolaryngology at UConn John Dempsey Hospital (three months) and Connecticut Children's (three months).

 PGY1 residents participate in the educational activities of the service on which they are rotating, including didactic conferences.
 First year residents gain substantial experience in management of both outpatient and hospitalized patients, including postoperative management.
 A PGY1 resident will never be unsupervised which permits laying down a solid foundation for eventual competence in various areas in a low-stress atmosphere that prioritizes patient safety.
 While on the otolaryngology service (the second half of the academic year), PGY1 residents are excused from first call responsibilities.
 They are permitted to take “buddy-home call” every fourth night that will allow supervised exposure and gradual accumulation of experience in evaluation and management of otolaryngologic emergencies.
+Residents will rotate on otolaryngology services of three hospitals: John Dempsey (University) Hospital, Hartford Hospital and Connecticut Children's.
+Each rotation is typically one month long.
+These experiences help to acclimate the PGY1 to rotations that follow in PGY2 and beyond, allowing them to become familiar with the hospitals and their respective settings, operations, and cultures.

 Program Year 2: Otolaryngology - Head and Neck Surgery

-During their six months at UConn John Dempsey Hospital, the resident works under the supervision of the chief resident and the on-site faculty.
+During their four months at UConn John Dempsey Hospital, the resident works under the supervision of the chief resident and the on-site faculty.
 They will work in the clinic/office setting approximately three and a half days per week and will spend the remaining one and a half days in the operating room.
 While rotating at UConn John Dempsey Hospital, the resident gains valuable experience in the outpatient assessment of patients with a variety of otolaryngology/head and neck problems, and the preoperative and postoperative management of surgical patients.
 Continuity of care is a major objective of this rotation.
 Operative experience is gained under the supervision of the full-time faculty, not only in the simpler cases, but also as an assistant in more complex cases.

-The remaining six months of the first year is spent at the Connecticut Children's.
+Four months of this year are spent at Connecticut Children's.
 Here the resident can expect to be in the clinic three half days per week, and in the operating room five to seven half days per week.
 The operative schedule is very busy, and typically includes the majority of pediatric "bread and butter" cases.
 The resident works primarily with six full-time fellowship-trained pediatric otolaryngologists and will gain experience in the medical and surgical management of pediatric patients, highlighted by management of the pediatric airway and infectious diseases of the head and neck.
-Call is taken from home and will be every third to fourth night.

 Program Year 3: Otolaryngology - Head and Neck Surgery

-During the six-month rotation at Hartford Hospital, the resident can expect in-depth exposure to the operative management of head and neck disorders, including head and neck oncology, diseases of the paranasal sinuses, ears, and salivary glands.
+During the six-month rotation at John Dempsey and Hartford Hospital, the resident can expect in-depth exposure to the operative management of head and neck disorders, including head and neck oncology, diseases of the paranasal sinuses, ears, and salivary glands.
 Of immeasurable benefit is the ability to work with nine otolaryngologists in this large community hospital, and to work with fellowship-trained otolaryngology facial plastic surgeons, neurotology surgeon and head and neck oncology/reconstructive surgeons.
 In order to facilitate continuity of care, the clinical faculty welcome residents into their offices for patient follow up.

 The first three-month research block is included in this year of training.
 During this block the resident is expected to pursue a research project under faculty supervision.
-Call is taken from home and will be approximately every third to fourth night.

 Program Year 4: Otolaryngology - Head and Neck Surgery

 A major feature of the Saint Francis Hospital rotation is that the "solo" resident assumes primary responsibility for the care of clinic and hospitalized patients.
 The resident is expected to independently evaluate a patient and formulate a treatment plan.
 While faculty supervision remains in place, the senior resident develops as a colleague whose input is central to patient care.
-The residents run a half-day clinic a week, and can expect to operate five to seven half-days a week.
+The residents run a half-day clinic a week every other week and can expect to operate five to seven half-days a week.
 The consult service sees one to five new consults a day.
 The resident will work with eight otolaryngologists and will gain experience in complex otologic surgery under the guidance of a fellowship trained otologist.
 Two fellowship-trained skull-base surgeons at Saint Francis Hospital provide the resident with an unparalleled experience in surgery of this anatomic region.
 The resident continues to build on their head and neck oncology exposure and the large volume of general otolaryngology cases makes these "solo" rotations an extremely rewarding experience.

 Program Year 5 - Otolaryngology - Head and Neck Surgery